smathot/time_series_test/readme-template.md

 ## About

+This library provides two main functions for statistical testing of time-series data: `lmer_crossvalidation_test()` and `lmer_permutation_test()`.
+For a detailed description, see the manuscript above, but below a short introduction to both functions with their respective advantages and disadavantages.

+### When to use crossvalidation?

-In general terms, this package implements a statistical test for a specific-yet-common question when analyzing time-series data:
+In general terms, `lmer_crossvalidation_test()` implements a statistical test for a specific-yet-common question when analyzing time-series data:

 > Do one or more independent variables affect a continuously recorded dependent variable (a 'time series') at any point in time?